-Jessica Smith (Gidagaakoons) is a proud member of Sovereign Bodies Institutes Survivor Leadership Council and is a current SBI intern.
-She is a proud two-spirit member of the Bois Forte Band of The Minnesota Chippewa Tribe.
+Jessica Smith (Gidagaakoons) is a proud member of Sovereign Bodies Institutes Survivor Leadership Council and is a current SBI research assistant.
+She is a proud Two-Spirit member of the Bois Forte Band of The Minnesota Chippewa Tribe.
 Jessica is a Legal Studies and First Nations Studies student at The University of Wisconsin-Superior and is a McNair Scholar doing research on Missing and Murdered Indigenous People.
 She received her Associates of Science degree in Law Enforcement from Fond du Lac Tribal and Community College in 2008, and is in her senior year at UWS, where she is a Dean's List Student and has received multiple UW Foundation Scholarships, and received the Justice Service Award from the Criminal Justice/Legal Studies Program for her dedication to MMIP.
-After she graduates she plans on going to grad school to get her Masters in Legal Studies in Indigenous Peoples Law.
 She is a dedicated activist and advocate for social and systemic change, and is committed to helping her people by using her experiences and trauma to fight for justice, the safety, wellbeing and equality of Indigenous people.

 "Being a two-spirit Indigenous woman, we are often an invisible population within an invisible population.
 Especially in the data, so taking back that space that we have been historically pushed out of is one of my life goals.
 To decolonize research and to do it in a healing and nonretraumatizing way.